paulfoley/Udacity_Nanodegree-Data_Analyst/Baseball_Data-Analysis/README.md

 [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) - A data set containing complete batting and pitching statistics from 1871 to 2014, plus fielding statistics, standings, team stats, managerial records, post-season data, and more.
 This dataset contains many files, but you can choose to analyze only the one(s) you are most interested in.

+## Questions for Analysis
+Below are the questions we find interesting and want to answer using the [Lahman Baseball Dataset](http://www.seanlahman.com/baseball-archive/statistics/) data set.

+### Question 1
+As a University of Michigan Alumni (Go Blue!)
+I'm always curious which universities producce top talent.
+Let's look at which Universities produce the most MLB All-Stars.

+* Which University did All Stars attend most?

+### Question 2
+Sports have been growing as an industry, and the salaries that MLB players seem to get are, compared to the general population, astronomically high.
+Let's look at how salaries have changed over time.

+* How has Total Salary Spend changed each Year?

+### Question 3
+What's also interesting is that it seems the best players get paid disportionately high compared to the rest of the players.
+Let's look at the salaries of All-Stars versus the average counterparts.

+* What is the mean Salary of All Stars VS. the mean salary of all players in 2016?

 ## Getting Started

 ### Prerequisites